Bank of America Merrill Lynch, JP Morgan top Extel awards

 JP Morgan Cazenove’s Sophie Warrick leapt 60 places to be named runner-up.

-On the buy-side, UBS Global Asset Management’s Philip Guest piped last year’s winner Peter Lawrence of JP Morgan Asset Management to claim the title of leading fund management individual.
+On the buy-side, UBS Global Asset Management’s Philip Guest pipped last year’s winner Peter Lawrence of JP Morgan Asset Management to claim the title of leading fund management individual.

 GLG Partners regained its 2009 crown as the top hedge fund.
 Tudor Capital held on to second position, while Exane Asset Management climbed seven places to finish third.

 The awards also cover companies’ investor relations teams.
-German insurer Allianz SE (ALVG.DE) took the top spot from French drugmaker Sanofi SA (SASY.PA), which slipped from first to third behind Vodafone Plc (VOD.L).
+German insurer Allianz SE took the top spot from French drugmaker Sanofi SA, which slipped from first to third behind Vodafone Plc.

 Steve Kelly, managing director at Extel, said the 2013 survey involved record participation, with respondents identifying “direct client service and a strong business proposition” as the most valuable attributes for investment companies.